wescale/k8s-advanced-training/Day-1/Authent & Authorisation/exercice 2/README.md

 # Create OAuth Client in Google & modify the api-server of the Kube

+ - You don't need to do this step.
+It's already done.
+Ask the trainer for the Client-id and client-secret.
- - Go to https://console.cloud.google.com/apis/credentials and create the Client ID, and Secret.
+ Go to https://console.cloud.google.com/apis/credentials and create the Client ID, and Secret.
 While creating the Client ID, select the app type as Desktop App.
 Once generated, download the JSON file.

 - Modify /home/training/cluster.yml to add the idp details: